fkie-cad/ipal_transcriber/README.md

 The process for adding support for a new protocol is the following:

 1. Add a new module in ```transcribers/```
-1. Create a new parser class inheriting the Transcriber class (see ```transcribers/transcriber.py```).
+2. Create a new parser class inheriting the Transcriber class (see ```transcribers/transcriber.py```).
 The parser class may implement:
     - `matches_protocol`: given a packet, return `True` if the parser can handle it, `False` otherwise (required)
     - `parse_packet`: given a packet the parser can handle, return a list of valid IPAL messages (required)
     - `state_identifier`: given a packet and the name of a data field, return a string identifying the corresponding field (optional, used by the state extractor)
     - `matches_response`: given a list of request messages and a response message, modify the response message's `responds_to` field, by adding matching request `id`s, may return a list of request messages to remove from the request queue (optional)
-1. Add the new transcriber to the list in ```transcribers/utils.py```
+3. Add the new transcriber to the list in ```transcribers/utils.py```
-1. Add the new protocol to the [implemented protocols](#implemented-protocols) table above
+4. Add the new protocol to the [implemented protocols](#implemented-protocols) table above
-1. Add test cases covering the added protocol
+5. Add test cases covering the added protocol

 ##### Adding a State Extractor

 The process for adding a new state extraction method is the following:

 1. Add a new file in ```state_extractors/```
-1. Create a new state extractor class inheriting the StateExtractor class (see ```state_extractors/state_extractor.py```).
+2. Create a new state extractor class inheriting the StateExtractor class (see ```state_extractors/state_extractor.py```).
 The state extractor class may implement:
     - `update_state`: given an IPAL message, update the current process state and if desired call ``_write_state`` to write the state to output (required)
-    - `finalize`: called by the main state extractor script after all messages have been processed, implementing `finalize` allows to execute logic on completion, e.g. outputing one final state (required)
+    - `finalize`: called by the main state extractor script after all messages have been processed, implementing `finalize` allows to execute logic on completion, e.g. outputting one final state (required)
     - `add_arguments_to_parser`: add arguments to the main state extractor script, the `args` namespace is passed to the class on initialization, allowing reading in additional user configuration and flags (optional)
-1. Add the new state extractor to the list in ```state_extractors/utils.py```
+3. Add the new state extractor to the list in ```state_extractors/utils.py```
-1. Add the new state extractor to the [implemented state extractors](#implemented-state-extractors) table above
+4. Add the new state extractor to the [implemented state extractors](#implemented-state-extractors) table above

 ##### Adding Tests